Skip to Content

 Ambulatory Care PGY2

-The Ambulatory Care PGY2 residency schedule provides ample opportunities in ambulatory care to work with more than 30 clinical pharmacy specialists who run clinics specializing in management of diabetes, hypertension, hyperlipidemia, COPD, cardiology / heart failure, women's health, mental health, anticoagulation, emergency medicine, substance use disorder, pain management, etc. The specific program schedules for each resident are customized initially based on the resident’s goals, interests, and previous experience.
-We then continually customize the plan throughout the training year at regular intervals based on evolving resident goals and interests as well as training needs determined by preceptor evaluations, resident self-evaluations, and quarterly evaluations by the Residency Leadership Board.
-Longitudinally, residents will be expected to manage their own primary care pharmacotherapy clinic throughout the PGY2 year.
+The Ambulatory Care PGY2 residency schedule provides ample opportunities in ambulatory care to work with more than 75clinical pharmacy practitioners (CPPs)who manage clinics within primary care and specialty clinic service lines.
+CPP specialty clinics include outpatient cardiology women's health, mental health, anticoagulation, emergency medicine, substance use disorder, chronic pain management, oncology, stem cell transplant, headache/Neurology, etc. The specific program schedules for each resident are customized initially based on the resident’s goals, interests, and previous experience.
+We then continually customize the plan throughout the training year at regular intervals based on evolving resident goals and interests as well as training needs determined by preceptor evaluations, resident self-evaluations, and quarterly evaluations with the Residency Program Director and/or Residency Program Coordinator.
+Longitudinally, residents will gain experience in managing a weekly outpatient clinic with 8 months of the year spent in a weekly primary care clinic and 4 months of the year rotating through weekly specialty clinics (Preventive Medicine/Weight Loss, Substance Use Disorder, Headache/Neurology, and Outpatient Cardiology.
 Residents will also be charged with development, implementation, and management of a new outpatient clinic based on the interests of the resident and needs of the pharmacy service.
-Previous residents have chosen to implement and develop outpatient clinics in women’s health, HIV, substance use disorder, COPD, pain management, emergency medicine, etc. Other longitudinal opportunities include completion of the teaching certificate program, precepting numerous PGY1 residents and APPE students, leadership opportunities, and completion of a formal research project.
-Our goal is for residents to be able to excel in a variety of clinical practice settings, to be a leader in their future practice site and in the profession, and to be well prepared to achieve board certification in ambulatory care pharmacy.
+Previous residents have chosen to implement and develop outpatient clinics in women’s health, HIV, substance use disorder, COPD, pain management, gout, osteoporosis, emergency medicine, etc. Other longitudinal opportunities include completion of teaching and training assignments, precepting numerous PGY1 residents and APPE students, leadership and administration, and completion of a formal research project.
+Our goal is for residents to be able to excel in a variety of outpatient clinical practice settings, to be a leader in their future practice site and in the profession, and to be well prepared to achieve board certification in ambulatory care pharmacy.
 Upon satisfactory completion of the program, trainees are awarded a residency certificate.

 Pain PGY2